bliepp/FLStudio-MIDI-Devices/Alesis V Series/README.md

 * Pad 3: stop
 * Pad 4: record
 * Pad 5: metronome
-* Pad 6-8: deactivated to prevent unwanted triggering
+* Pad 6: wait for input to start playing

-Adding functionality to the Pads 6-8 (like loop recording, overdubbing) is currently on the to do list.
+* Pad 7: countdown before recording
+* Pad 8: loop recording

 ### FPC Mode - Switch 2
 The FPC Mode remaps the drum pads to play the notes with default FPC settings.
 It maps the drum pads the following way: